-At just nine years old, Minnesotan Rebekah Wilder felt called to help orphans in China after her family heard a presentation from a missionary couple in Ecuador.
-That night, she decided to be a missionary herself.
+At just nine years old, Minnesotan Rebekah Wilder felt called to help orphans in China after her family heard a presentation from a couple serving people in Ecuador.
+That night, she decided she too wanted to serve others overseas someday.
 In the months to come, she started hearing a lot about China, and specifically asked her mom: “How do you know if God is telling you to do something?”
 Her mom said that sometimes you just notice it coming up a lot in books, or conversations, and that convinced Rebekah that God was calling her to work in China someday.
 She learned about the one-child policy soon after and could not imagine not having a family.
-Her first mission trip to China at age fourteen only motivated her to make those dreams a reality.
-Rebekah went on to get her bachelors degree in Intercultural Studies and a minor in Chinese and in Children and Family Ministry from the University of Northwestern, in St. Paul, MN.
+Her first trip to China at age fourteen only motivated her to make those dreams a reality.
+Rebekah went on to get her bachelors degree in Intercultural Studies and a minor in Chinese and in Children and Family Studies from the University of Northwestern, in St. Paul, MN.
 In 2010, Rebekah spent three months in China for her internship, working at a large children’s home in Beijing.
-She is a trained Behavioral Therapist in ABA therapy and has over six years experience working with children with special needs.
+She is a trained Behavioral Therapist in ABA therapy and has over ten years experience working with children with special needs.

-In 2010, during her internship, Rebekah met Sara Zhou, a local Chinese believer with a heart for orphan care and a city called Chengdu.
-It was clear from the moment they met that God had connected them for a very specific purpose.
+In 2010, during her internship, Rebekah met Sara Zhou, a local Chinese with a heart for orphan care and a city called Chengdu.
+It was clear from the very first moment that they were meant to meet for a very specific purpose.
 Sara had a wealth of expertise in orphan care, adoption advocacy, and working with Chinese government orphanages.
 With a mutual longstanding desire to serve orphans with special needs, Rebekah and Sara worked together for four years and developed the very first vision for Hope Station.
 Together they spent months traveling around to different foster homes in China to gather information and research different models for foster care, and Rebekah gleaned from Sara’s expertise in the field every day.